-There will be approximately five programming projects.
-You will usually be given one to two weeks to complete each project.
+Approximately five large programming projects will be assigned, and you will have one to two weeks to complete each project.
 These are major assignments which will require dedicated effort and time to complete.
-You will use Microsoft Visual Studio.NET 2008 to write the programs; it is installed on all machines in the classroom and 201 lab.
-To obtain a free copy of VS .NET to install on your own computer, first complete the Student Use Agreement and then follow the instructions given on the MSDNAA - How to access the software handout (both are available on the class website).
+You will use Microsoft Visual Studio 2010 to write the programs; it is installed on all machines in the classroom and 201 lab.
+To obtain a free copy of VS 2010 to install on your own computer, first complete the Student Use Agreement, and then follow the instructions given on the How to Access DreamSpark Software web page (both are available from the class website).

-&lt;sup>1 See All I Really Need to Know about Pair Programming I Learned in Kindergarten (2000) for more information on effectively using pair programming at http://citeseer.ist.psu.edu/williams00all.html.
+1 See All I Really Need to Know about Pair Programming I Learned in Kindergarten (2000) for more information on effectively using pair programming at http://citeseer.ist.psu.edu/williams00all.html.

-You may work independently on your major projects or in pairs (with your assigned partner or someone else).
+You may work independently on your projects or in pairs (with your assigned partner or someone else).
+Just like the labs, both people must work together on a single computer, and both must write approximately half of the code.
+No code can be written without their partner present and watching.
+Both people should understand completely what is being written.
 When you submit a program that has been written in pairs, you must document at the top of the program the names of both individuals who worked on the program.
 Only one student should submit the program.